nancysoni796-jpg/EduAgent-IQ/README.md

 Concept Comparison: Side-by-side comparison of complex topics for better understanding.
 Optimized Accuracy: Enhanced prompt engineering to ensure verified, fact-focused responses.
 Goal: Providing students with a powerful reasoning agent for effective exam preparation and conceptual mastery.

+    "Due to high traffic on free API tiers, the live demo might be experiencing temporary connection issues.
+The core logic and features are fully implemented.".